brownbr61/bombastic-barnacle/01.bare-metal/00/hello-world.md

 1. Install & use:
    1. VS Code
-   2. Platformio
+      1. Platformio GUI/CLI
-      1. GUI
+         1. Build a Project
-      2. CLI
+         2. Run tests with PlatformIO
-   3. Git
+   2. Git GUI/CLI
-      1. GUI
+      1. Commit the project
-      2. CLI
 2. Bare Metal Programming
-   1. Program STM32 Board
-   2. Change blink speed
+   1. Flash a binary onto the microcontroller
+   2. Make a code change
 3. Software Practices
-   1. Write code to be tested
+   1. Write functions to be tested
+      1.
-   2. Write unit tests for code
+   2. Write unit tests for pre-defined functions
+      1.
-4. Read the reference manuals for basic information
+4. Find basic microcontroler information in Reference Manuals

 ## Materials

 - STM-Nucleo-F446RE
 - USB-A to Mini-USB connector
+- Computer (Windows, Mac, Debian-based [other Linux distros will likely work as well])

 ## Prelab